Simulating Process Conditions for Improved Powder Characterisation of Food Powders

 There are two potential solutions to problems associated with moisture absorption, either tightly control humidity levels during storage and processing, or dry the powder within the process stream.
 However, both solutions come at a significant cost, particularly energy intensive drying processes.
 Food powder processors therefore need to understand the extent to which a powder will take up moisture and, crucially, how this will affect processability characteristics in the various environments encountered during production.
 This understanding provides a secure platform from which to assess which moisture control strategies may be required.

 The complex behaviour of powders creates a genuine need within the food industry for techniques that offer a complete rationalisation of powder behaviour at various humidity levels.
-Powder testers, such as the FT4 Powder Rheometer and Uniaxial Powder Tester, offer intuitive and efficient solutions to this problem.
+Powder testers, such as the FT4 Powder Rheometer, offer intuitive and efficient solutions to this problem.
 The data they provide support effective process optimisation with respect to humidity, avoiding energy intensive and costly moisture control strategies.

 Take a look at the studies below (bottom of page) for further information.